-Adult Learning at Dorshei Tzedek, Fall 2013-Spring 2014
+Adult Learning and Reflection at Dorshei Tzedek, Fall 2014-Spring 2015

 Shabbat Morning Torah Study

 All are welcome, whether experienced in meditation or not.
 The group is facilitated by CDT members with occasional participation by Rabbi Toba.
 No need to make a weekly commitment; join us when you’re able!
-(Please arrive no later than 8:15am, in order not to disrupt the session once we’ve started.)
-For more information contact Laya Steinberg or Carole Slipowitz at info [at] dorsheitzedek [dot] org.
+(Please arrive no later than 9:15am, in order not to disrupt the session once we’ve started.)
+For more information contact Laya Steinberg or Carole Slipowitz at at mindful-mornings [at] dorsheitzedek [dot] org.

 CDT Book Club

 With facilitation by participants in Rabbi Toba’s “Israel and Us” class, CDT members and friends are invited to discuss Israeli author Ari Shavit’s My Promised Land: The Triumph and Tragedy of Israel.
 Named one of the best books of the year by the New York Times and The Economist, it is a deeply personal narrative history of the State of Israel by one of the most influential journalists writing about the Middle East today.
 Shavit offers a unique and personal history of Israel, which articulates an unusual honesty about both its foundation and its accomplishments.
 Please be sure to have read Chapters 1 through 8 by the November 1st meeting!